 - 1. Do you think the reforms should be expanded to other types of buildings over time?
 Why/Why not?
-If so, which types of buildings do you think should be next? - 2.
+If so, which types of buildings do you think should be next?
+Yes, these should apply to high occupancy buildings or critical structures such as schools, hospitals, bridges - 2.
 Do you agree that the reforms should only apply to existing arrangements where the Complying Development Certificate or Construction Certificate has been applied for on or after 1 July 2021?
 Why/Why not?
+Should apply to all applicable structures after July 2021